camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### How to get there

-1. Upgrade the normal Camunda environment in `CAMUNDA_NAMESPACE_SURVIVING` and `REGION_SURVIVING` to deploy Operate and Tasklist.
+1. Upgrade the normal Camunda environment in `CAMUNDA_NAMESPACE_SURVIVING` and `REGION_SURVIVING` to deploy Operate and Tasklist:

 ```bash
 helm upgrade $HELM_RELEASE_NAME camunda/camunda-platform \